Accidents

 • The driver’s use of the vehicle substantially violated the time, place, or purpose specified.

-Thus, in case the defendant gave his permission for a limited time, and the driver used the vehicle after the expiration of the period without consent, the owner can’t be found liable for any caused injuries, unless the circumstances show an inference of implied consent to further use.
+Thus, if the defendant gives permission for a limited time, and the driver uses the vehicle beyond that time without consent, the owner cannot be liable for any resulting injuries, unless the circumstances suggest that the owner impliedly consented to further use.

 Driver Was Acting on Behalf of the Owner